Avtom/GRAM-PRISM/Arcade  v1/README.md

     - Using a circular cutter make that process way easier
     - It was good opportunity to check that there is enough room under the panels for all the buttons to fit
     - Different version of the layout have been born out of this experiment, with different placement and size of the Aux buttons (start, select, etc) and with and without a focus mode button
+    - Tip: the correct way of holding the Prism is with the top middle edge perpandicular to you.
+Meaning the controller will be tilted with your right hand closer to you than your left hand.
 - Import the dxf of the GRAM PRI$M V1 in illustrator and replicate the layout prototyped before
     - [Ai files](https://github.com/Avtom/GRAM-PRISM/tree/arcade-V1/Arcade%20%20v1/illustrator)
 - Generate a new dxf out of the illustrator files.